XanaduAI/strawberryfields/doc/introduction/configuration.rst

 ---------------------

 **authentication_token (str)** (*required*)
-    API token for authentication to the Xanadu Cloud platform.
+    API token for authentication to the Xanadu cloud platform.
 This is required for submitting remote jobs using :class:`~.StarshipEngine`.
 Corresponding environment variable: ``SF_API_AUTHENTICATION_TOKEN``